pinglu85/algoExpert/Easy/nth-fibonacci.md

 The recursive part is going to be identical to the math equation.
 I am going to return `F(n - 1) + F(n - 2)`, where `F` is the recursive function.

+**Note regarding the space complexity**

-🙋‍♀️🙋‍♂️ The time complexity of this approach is O(2^n) or exponential, because in each step we are going to call the recursive function twice, which leads us to approximately `2 * 2 * 2 ....
+The time complexity of this approach is O(2^n) or exponential, because in each step we are going to call the recursive function twice, which leads us to approximately `2 * 2 * 2 ....
 2 = 2^n` operations(additions) for nth Fibonacci number.

 The time complexity can also be estimated by drawing the recursion tree: